Free Translation of Ātmabodhā, by Sri Bhagavatpādā

 स्वयं प्रकाशते ह्यात्मा मेघापायेंऽशुमानिव

-avacchinna ivājñānāt tannāśe sati kevala
+avacchinna ivājñānāt tannāśe sati kevalaḥ

-svaya prakāśate hyātmā meghāpāye amśumān iva ..
+svayaṃ prakāśate hyātmā meghāpāye amśumān iva ..
 4..

-Due to ignorance the Self appears to be finite.
-Only when ignorance is destroyed, does the Self reveal its true nature, like the sun when the cloud moves away.
+Due to ignorance (ajñānāt), the Self (ātmā) appears limited (avacchinna iva).
+Only when ignorance is destroyed (tannāśe sati), does the Self reveal its true nature (svayam prakāśate), like the sun (aśumān iva) when the clouds move away (meghāpāye).

 अज्ञानकलुषं जीवं ज्ञानाभ्यासाद्विनिर्मलम् ।